Shirley Ritts

 Shirley Ritts (October 28, 1920 – February 24, 2008) was an American interior designer whose company helped to popularize rattan furniture in the United States during the 1950s and 1960s.
 Ritts was the mother of photographer and music video director, Herb Ritts (August 13, 1952 – December 26, 2002).

 Early life

-Shirley Ritts was born in Baltimore, Maryland on October 28, 1920.
-Her father was an ophthalmologist.
+Shirley Ritts (Roos) was born in Baltimore, Maryland on October 28, 1920.
+Her father, Martin Roos, was an ophthalmologist and she had two sisters.
+Ritts was raised Jewish.
 She married her husband Herb Ritts, Sr. in 1950, who happened to own a furniture company at the time.

 The Ritts Company

 The Ritts Company benefited from the popularity of rattan furniture during the post-World War II era.
 Herb Ritts acted as the company's furniture designer, and Shirley was in charge of sales and marketing.
 The couple had four children whom they raised in a 27-room, Spanish-style house in Brentwood, California.
 Ritts assisted with the set design on Elvis Presley's 1961 film Blue Hawaii, in which she used rattan furniture and Polynesian design.
 Ritts often traveled extensively once her company introduced a line of high-end Lucite furniture.